-If you require maintenance on your Simrad product contact your local dealer.
-You can also contact us using the following address: simrad.support@simrad.com.
-If you need information about our other products, visit www.simrad.com.
-On our web site you will also find a list of our dealers and distributors.
+If you require maintenance or repair, contact your local dealer.
+You can also contact us using the following address: contact@simrad.com.
+If you need information about our other products, visit our web site.
+On the web site you will also find a list of our dealers and distributors.